azmunkz/image_tag_analysis/README.md

 ## 🧱 Displaying the Product Slider

-To place the matched product slider block on article pages:
+To display matched or fallback product suggestion on article pages:

 1. Go to: `Structure` → `Block Layout`
 2. Find the **Content** region (or your preferred region)
 3. Click **Place block**
 4. Search for: `Matched Products Slider`
 5. Place and configure visibility as needed

+---

+## 🧩 How Fallback Works

+If an `article` node has no matching `product_catalog` based on image tags:

+- The module automatically displays a fallback slider
+- Fallback products are configurable in the admin settings
+- Both matched and fallback logic are handled by `MatchedProductsBlock.php`

 ---